Durucill/DSA210-Spring2026-Project/README.md

 ## Hypothesis Testing

-H0 (Null Hypothesis): There is no relationship between Netflix viewing and snack availability
+- **H0 (Null Hypothesis):** There is no relationship between Netflix viewing and snack ordering
-H1 (Alternative Hypothesis): There is a relationship between Netflix viewing and snack availability
+- **H1 (Alternative Hypothesis):** There is a relationship between Netflix viewing and snack ordering

-We used Pearson correlation to test the relationship.
+We used **Pearson correlation** to test the relationship.

 ---

 ## Results

-- Correlation: 0.145
+- **Correlation:** ~0.18
-- P-value: 0.266
+- **P-value:** ~0.00019

+- **Lag Correlation (Next Day):** ~0.018

 ---

 ## Conclusion

-Since the p-value is greater than 0.05, we fail to reject the null hypothesis.

-This means there is no statistically significant relationship between Netflix viewing behavior and snack availability in this dataset.
+- There is a **weak positive correlation** between Netflix watching and snack ordering.

-Although a slight positive correlation exists, it is weak and not statistically meaningful.
+- The relationship is **statistically significant** (p < 0.05).
+- However, the effect size is small → meaning Netflix usage alone is not a strong predictor of snack behavior.

+- **Lag analysis shows almost no relationship**, meaning watching Netflix today does not significantly affect snack orders the next day.

 ---

 ## Files

-- analysis.ipynb → Main analysis notebook
+- `analysis-4year.ipynb` → Main analysis notebook
+- `netflix_last_4_years.xlsx` → Netflix viewing data
-- final_merged_analysis_data.csv → Cleaned dataset
+- `snack_netflix_4years.xlsx` → Snack order dataset
+- `README.md` → Project documentation
-- graph.png → Visualization example
+- `DSA210-PROJECT PROPOSAL` → Initial proposal

--
+---

+## How to Run

+1. Open the notebook in Google Colab or Jupyter
+2. Make sure the Excel files are in the same directory
+3. Run all cells

+---

+## Notes

+- Dataset is cleaned and preprocessed within the notebook
+- All visualizations and statistical tests are reproducible